earthlab/earthlab.github.io/_posts/courses/earth-analytics/13-programmatic-data-access/in-class/2017-04-19-social-media-05-map-tweet-locationsboulder-flood-r.md

 <img src="{{ site.url }}/images/rfigs/courses/earth-analytics/13-programmatic-data-access/in-class/2017-04-19-social-media-05-map-tweet-locationsboulder-flood-r/create-world-map-theme-1.png" title="plot of chunk create-world-map-theme" alt="plot of chunk create-world-map-theme" width="90%" />

-Next, look closely at our data.
+Next, look closely at your data.
 Notice that some of the location information contains NA values.
 Let's remove NA values and then plot the data as points using ggplot().